artemyk/redundancy/README.md

 * `pip install pplpy`

-Our code expects a joint distribution over sources and target to be passed in, in [dit|https://github.com/dit/dit] format.

 For basic usage, see `simpledemo.py`.
+The code expects a joint distribution over sources and target to be passed in, in [`dit`](https://github.com/dit/dit) format.